-Fecal 'transplant' to cure gut infection?January 16th, 2013 by Barbara Bronson Gray, Healthday Reporter in Diseases, Conditions, Syndromes /
+Fecal 'transplant' to cure gut infection?January 16, 2013 by Barbara Bronson Gray, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Here's a new twist on the old idea of not letting anything go to waste.
 According to a small new Dutch study, human stool—which contains billions of useful bacteria—can be donated from one person to another to cure a severe, common and recurrent bacterial infection.